saurabh-sp-tripathi/xml2groovy-jenkins-DSL-configure-block/README.md

     injectBuildVariables('false')
     }

-After formatting you may use this in jenkins freestyle job as
+After formatting you may use this in jenkins freestyle job as :arrow_double_down:

     configure { node ->
 		    	node / builders << 'hudson.tasks.Maven' {